 Research and innovation.
 Research active departments deliver better clinical outcomes for patients.
-We have a large programme of investigator-led and commercial research studies which have been internationally recognised for their programme of multisite, award-winning research.
+We have a large programme of investigatorled and commercial research studies which have been internationally recognised for their programme of multisite, award-winning research.
 Research interests are strongly encouraged and supported.
 We have a multimillion-pound research facility, dedicated research staff and collaborative links with researchers from across the University of Exeter.
 Funded time for the development of research proposals is available for interested consultants.

 Training and development.
 There is an active teaching programme for junior staff with a number of joint teaching activities with other directorates including the emergency department.
 This fulfils the RCPCH syllabus for the junior staff and contributes a robust internal CPD program for established Consultants.
-The RCPCH college tutor is Dr Rowan Stanbury.
+The RCPCH college tutor is Dr David McGregor and the year 4-5 training programme director for the peninsula is Dr Dave Bartle.]